-Al-Anṣār is the abbreviated form of Anṣār al-Nabī, the “Helpers of the Prophet”; it is the collective noun used for “those of the Madinans who helped and supported the Prophet against his enemies and gave shelter to his Companions” (Baghawī, Tafsīr, sub Q 9:100).
-It is especially used for believers from amongst the Banū Aws and Banū Khazraj tribes (Fayrūzābādī, Qāmūs; Ibn Sīda, Muḥkam; Zabīdī, Tāj, sub n-ṣ-r).
+Al-Anṣār is the abbreviated form of Anṣār al-Nabī, a plural noun denoting “those of the Madinans who helped and supported the Prophet against his enemies and gave shelter to his Companions” (Baghawī, Tafsīr, sub Q 9:100), more specifically it is used for the believers from amongst the Banū Aws and Banū Khazraj tribes (Fayrūzābādī, Qāmūs; Ibn Sīda, Muḥkam; Zabīdī, Tāj, sub n-ṣ-r).
 The term was later applied to their progeny, their allies, and those who were under their protection (al-ʿAynī, ʿUmdat al-Qārīʾ on Bukhārī, Īmān, ʿalāmat al-īmān ḥubb al-Anṣār).
+The term is often inadequately translated as "Helpers", but it is retained in this work as a proper noun referring to a specific group of Companions of the Prophet, upon him blessing and peace.

 Zubayr b. al-Awwām (d.
 36/656), may Allah be pleased with him, said about the abrogating verse (Q 33:6):